waysact/webpack-subresource-integrity/README.md

 [holds a relatively high market share](https://www.netmarketshare.com/report.aspx?qprid=3&qpaf=&qpcustom=Chrome+45.0&qpcustomb=0) of around 5% at the time of this writing.)

-### Hot Module Replacement
+### Hot Reloading

-Chunks loaded via Hot Module Replacement (HMR) are not currently protected.
-This shouldn't be a problem because HMR is usually used only in development mode where SRI is not normally needed.
+This plugin can interfere with hot reloading and therefore should be disabled when using tools such as `webpack-dev-server`.
+This shouldn't be a problem because hot reloading is usually used only in development mode where SRI is not normally needed.

+For testing SRI without setting up a full-blown web server, consider using a tool such as [`http-server`](https://github.com/indexzero/http-server).

 ## Further Reading